 Services

 A Windows service is a background process managed by the Service Control Manager.
 Services can be controlled using services snap-in (services.msc), PowerShell, or sc.exe (command-line tool).
-They run under specific built-in accounts:
+They typically run under specific built-in accounts but can be also run under custom user accounts, such as local or domain users:

 Every Windows service has an associated binary that runs when the service starts, and if its permissions are misconfigured, a low-privileged user may be able to replace it with a malicious file.
 For example, a developer might install a service but fail to properly restrict access, allowing any user to modify the binary.
 An attacker could exploit this by replacing the binary with their own payload, and then triggering its execution by restarting the service or rebooting the system—causing the malicious code to run with elevated privileges such as LocalSystem.